-To qualify for an Emergency Services Dispatcher, your qualifications must include one year of specialized experience that equipped you with the particular knowledge, skills, and abilities (KSAs) to perform successfully the duties of the position, and that is in or related to the work of this position.
+Your qualifications must include one year of specialized experience that equipped you with the particular knowledge, skills, and abilities (KSAs) to perform successfully the duties of the position, and that is in or related to the work of this position.
 To be creditable, specialized experience must be equivalent to the GS-05 level or equivalent under other pay systems in the Federal service, military or private sector.
 Examples of creditable specialized experience include:

-- Answering 911 calls
+- Answering 911 calls.

 - Working with emergency services dispatch equipment.